 How will you be compensated for your work as an RA during the 2014-15 academic year?

-For all RAs, aided or not, RA compensation for the 2014-15 academic year totals $6,950.
-Of this amount, $4,420 will appear as a credit on your College bill ($2,210 each semester); the remaining $2,530 will be paid to you directly through the student payroll ($1,265 each semester).
-As a rule, RA compensation replaces other self-help--the earning elements of our aid decision--but does not affect the amount of our scholarship.
-If, however, standard self-help elements are not a part of your award, your being an RA may affect our scholarship support.
+Resident Assistants for 2015–16 will be compensated $7,160 for their work.
+Of the $7,160, $4,460 will appear as a credit on your bill ($2,230 each semester) and $2,700 will come to you through the student payroll for your personal expenses ($1,350 each semester).
+RA compensation replaces the earning elements of the aid award, but does not affect the amount of your scholarship.
+If a campus job and/or a summer earnings contribution are not a part of your award, being an RA may affect your scholarship.

 Is the RA compensation taxable?

 Yes, the compensation you receive for your work as an RA is considered taxable income by the Internal Revenue Service and must be reported on your federal income tax return, if you file.
-The $2,530 paid to you directly through student payroll will be reported on your Swarthmore College W2 wage statement form.
-The $4,420 credited directly to your College bill is not reported on your W2, and must be accounted for separately on your federal income tax return.
-See Swarthmore's Tax Guide (available each February) to see how this is done.
+The $2,700 paid to you directly through student payroll will be reported on your Swarthmore College W2 wage statement form.
+The $4,460 credited directly to your College bill is not reported on your W2, and must be accounted for separately on your federal income tax return.

 How is your financial aid award affected if you become an RA?